Anushka-Kh/polarization/README.md

 import matplotlib.pyplot as plt
 ```
 ## Usage
 In order to run Polarization.py on a polarization image, change the global FILENAME variable assigned at the start to the address of your chosen file.
+An example is shown below.

 ```python
 FILENAME = 'C:\\Users\\akharbanda\\.spyder-py3\\Asymmetrical Fruit\\quad3.tiff'